nav2424/rift/END_TO_END_TEST.md

 4. Should see:
    - Open disputes list
    - All escrows list
-5. Tap any escrow to view details
+5. Tap any rift to view details
 6. Can resolve disputes from detail page

 ## Common Issues & Solutions